What is the difference between murder and wrongful death?

 Contacting a Wrongful Death Attorney Dekalb County GA

 Because each claim is inherently different, it’s recommended to contact a lawyer as soon as possible.
 There are statues of limitations which give the bereaved a certain time period to file a wrongful death claim.
-If you would like to discuss your legal options with Andrew R. Lynch, P.C., a wrongful death attorney Dekalb County GA trusts, please call (404) 373-7715.
+If you would like to discuss your legal options with The Law Offices Of Andrew Lynch, a wrongful death attorney Dekalb County GA trusts, please call (404) 373-7735.